How Open Bidding works

-Each Exchange Bidding interaction between a publisher and their exchange partners is handled by Ad Manager in what is called a "server-to-server" integration.
-This article describes the life cycle of an ad request targeted by an Exchange Bidding yield group.
+Each Open Bidding interaction between a publisher and their exchange partners is handled by Ad Manager in what is called a "server-to-server" integration.
+This article describes the life cycle of an ad request targeted by an Open Bidding yield group.

 Requests are sent to Ad Manager using Google Publisher Tags, the Google Mobile Ads SDK, or the IMA SDK.
 Along with each request, information about the user, device and targeting is passed to Ad Manager.
 Learn more